-It’s the weekend.
-You’ve been working and training hard all week so it’s time to kick back in front of the TV with your favourite takeaway.
-But won’t that undo all the hard work you’ve been doing?
+But won’t that undo all the hard work you’ve been doing on the indoor trainer?
 Not if you choose your dishes wisely, says healthy food expert Karen Reid.

 With a little care you can still enjoy a little self-indulgence without too much self-sacriﬁce.

-- Lean meats such as chicken or chargrilled ﬁsh
+- Choose lean meats such as chicken or chargrilled ﬁsh

-- Steamed or boiled rice or noodles rather than fried
+- Choose steamed or boiled rice or noodles rather than fried

-- Tomato-based or dry curry dishes such as jalfrezi, tandoori or bhuna, rather then creamier dishes such as korma
+- Choose tomato-based or dry curry dishes such as jalfrezi, tandoori or bhuna, rather then creamier dishes such as korma

-- To share fries, rice or naan instead of having a portion to yourself
+- Share fries, rice or naan instead of having a portion to yourself

 And to avoid: